SemanticMatter/ci-cd/docs/index.md

 **Current version to use:** `v2.7.4`

+!!! warning "Important"
+    The default for `publish_on_pypi` in the [_CD - Release_ workflow](./workflows/cd_release.md) has changed from `true` to `false` in version `2.8.0`.

+    To keep using the previous behaviour, set `publish_on_pypi: true` in the workflow file.

+    This change has been introduced to push for the use of PyPI's [Trusted Publisher](https://docs.pypi.org/trusted-publishers/) feature, which is not yet supported by reusable/callable workflows.

+    See the [Using PyPI's Trusted Publisher](./workflows/cd_release.md#using-pypis-trusted-publisher) section for more information on how to migrate to this feature.

 Use tried and tested continuous integration (CI) and continuous deployment (CD) tools from this repository.

 Currently, the repository offers GitHub Actions callable/reusable workflows and [pre-commit](https://pre-commit.com) hooks.